-Selecting the business intelligence analytics tool that's the best fit for your enterprise is critical to the success of your BI project.
-This process includes gathering and prioritizing BI requirements, as well as determining use cases and tool categories and styles.
+Selecting the business intelligence analytics tool that's the best fit for the enterprise is critical to the success of any BI project.
+This process includes gathering and prioritizing business intelligence requirements, as well as determining use cases and tool categories and styles.

-- The purchase of an add-on product from a third party.
+- the purchase of an add-on product from a third party; or

 These conditions all mean additional time and expense.
-To ensure an objective evaluation and avoid surprises if this product is selected, you need to determine how to identify and factor the additional time and cost into product comparisons.
+To ensure an objective evaluation and avoid surprises if you select this product, determine how to identify and factor the additional time and cost into product comparisons.

 Overall BI features: The must-haves

 The following are often must-have features for organizations:

 Data sources.
 Access to various databases and file types, such as comma-separated values files, text, Excel and XML, are basic staples of all BI tools.
 Increasingly, BI tools are providing access to specific applications, such as Salesforce or NoSQL databases.
 Specific needs will determine if these features are must-haves.

 Data filters and drilldown.
 The product should enable you to filter the contents in a tabular report or visualization by data values.
 Filtering is provided by features such as drop-down menus, search filters and slicers.
 The product should also enable the user to drill down from summarized to more detailed data and then drill up -- i.e., go back to where they started.
 This is essential in both tabular reports and visualizations.

 Web-based client user interface.
 The product's client user interface for the BI consumer role should be web-based.
 This has become an industry best practice, as it's more cost- and resource-effective for administration, support and deployment than desktop-based interfaces.
 It's a nice-to-have feature if the BI application creator and administrator roles are also web-based versus a desktop-based client application.